 100 Park Blvd, San Diego

 It is home to the San Diego Padres MLB team and a great destination.
-This is why it has been made to the list of things to do in San Diego.

 What else is there?